hzz0024/hzz0024.github.io/_posts/2020/2020-08-24-Outlier_detection.markdown

 - SGS and survival vector methods

 It looks that the distribution of p-value for these two method are "truncated".
+Someone has reported the same issue [here](https://github.com/StoreyLab/qvalue/issues/11).
 This is not surprising as most of the null model delta_p should be less than observed delta_p.
 Need look for alternative test for p-value generation.